google/meet-on-fhir/README.md

 # Runing locally

+You will need a recent version of Node.
+Once installed, you can run `npm install` to install the other required dependencies.

-Configure Google Application Default credentials and run `npm start`.
+Once everything is installed, configure Google Application Default credentials with access to a Cloud Datastore in a project you own and run `npm start`.

 # Deploying on Google Cloud